EDA-202320-SEC11-G06/LabMaps-L06-G06/README.md

 The students edit this section to add their names, Uniandes emails, and specify which project functionality of the project they will implement.

 1. Felipe Andres Gonzalez Vilarreal 202316625 fa.gonzalezv1@uniandes.edu.co
-1. Karen Sofia Quevedo Leal 202313858 k.quevedol@uniandes.edu.co
+2. Karen Sofia Quevedo Leal 202313858 k.quevedol@uniandes.edu.co
-1. Student No. 3 Name, Student No. 3 Uniandes Email, Student No. 3 owned functionality.

 [Back to top](#sample-map)